mcallegari/qlcplus-docs/pages/02.main-window/01.dmx-monitor/docs.md

 PAN/TILT display is schematically displayed using colored rings/arcs around fixture. **P**urple arc shows **P**AN angle, and **T**urquoise arc shows **T**ILT angle.
 Gray dots show PAN/TILT ranges.
 Zero (middle of the range) is at the bottom.

-In the folowing picture PAN range is 660 degrees and tilt range is 300 degrees.
+In the following picture PAN range is 660 degrees and tilt range is 300 degrees.
 Pan is at counter-clockwise end (-330 deg) and tilt is at -150 deg.

 ![](pan-tilt.png)